Japanese wolf: Alleged theories

-As above mentioned, descriptions of "ōkami" and "yamainu" by Ono Ranzan don't correspond, and several different "types" of wolves or wolf-like canids in Japanese islands were noted in literatures and reports, indicating these may or may not represent wolfdogs.
+As mentioned above, descriptions of "ōkami" and "yamainu" by Ono Ranzan don't correspond, and several different "types" of wolves or wolf-like canids in Japanese islands were noted in literatures and reports, indicating these may or may not represent wolfdogs.

-For example, there exist a "big and black" one, and ones referred to ohokami or ōkame that were aliases and potential synonyms of ōkami; the former to "have paddles on paws and swim" and to "leave footprints with five claws",The textbook from Meiji which is displayed at Kaichi School and the latter to be "slender and long-haired" and could be one of animals kept by Siebold although this could also be a misidentified different canidae such as a dhole or a dog or a hybrid.
+For example, there exists a "big and black" one, and ones referred to as ohokami or ōkame that were aliases and potential synonyms of ōkami; the former is said to "have paddles on paws and swim" and to "leave footprints with five claws",The textbook from Meiji which is displayed at Kaichi School and the latter to be "slender and long-haired" and could be one of animals kept by Siebold although this could also be a misidentified different canidae such as a dhole or a dog or a hybrid.

 Some researchers believe yamainu could be one or more of distinct and unrecognized native canidae.
 One is small and shorter legs, but more primitive and somewhat mustelidae-like appearance, and may represent the art of yamainu kept by Siebold by Kawahara Keiga, depicted with stripes, and the specimen preserved at Ube shrine, claimed to be a C. hodophilax captured in Wakayama in 1949, more than four decades after the last confirmed record.
 The other is a large canid that also inhabited Hokkaido predating Hokkaido wolf, and was described to "have different paws and fur patterns, different vocalization and behavioral patterns to jump and dance when agitated, disproportionate measurements compared to European wolves with notably shorter legs and a larger head while having similar trunk length for Hokkaido while muzzle for Honshu was shorter than Hokkaido's case".